Toolkit Overview

 Co-Regulate and Model Calmness

 Students also can be directly taught strategies to help them manage their emotional reactions.
 For example, you might consider explicit teaching of deep breathing or mindfulness exercises.
-Check out UAMS’ AR ConnectNow Build Skills for Mental Health page for a variety of strategies that promote coping, help with regulation, build resilience, and foster strong mental health.
+Check out the UAMS AR ConnectNow Build Skills for Mental Health page for a variety of strategies that promote coping, help with regulation, build resilience, and foster strong mental health.

 Teach and Promote Coping Skills